 Q – How do they differ from traditional Rotary clubs?

-Passport Clubs determine how they want to operate – less meetings, a focus on service and social activities, encouraging participation
+Passport Rotary clubs determine how they want to operate – less meetings, a focus on service and social activities, encouraging participation

 Q – I thought Rotary Clubs have to meet weekly?

 NO – there is no requirement to meet weekly.
-Historically, weekly meetings were very much part of the Rotary tradition – along with the obligation to pay for breakfast or dinner.
-That practice made membership expensive as the biggest cost for members are meeting charges.
-While it is changing, only a small percentage of Rotary Clubs have adopted a more flexible policy.
+Historically, weekly meetings were very much part of the Rotary tradition.
+There was and is often an obligation to pay for meals, making membership expensive as the biggest cost is those meeting charges.
+While it is changing, only a small percentage of Rotary clubs have adopted a more flexible policy.

-Sunshine Coast Passport Rotary (Provisional) meetings take place twice every month, one of these may very well be a social event or even online.
+Sunshine Coast Passport Rotary (Provisional) meetings take place twice every month.
+They may take the form of a social event, an online event, or more formally.
 Families are welcome to attend social events, so bring some food, wine and cheese if you want.